Chofetz Chaim , chofetz chaim, Chofetz Chaim, chofetzchaim, chofetz chaim, Yeshiva, Chofetz

 priceless letters, sefarim and artifacts from the Chofetz Chaim.
 We

-are in need for additional space and we have started a major
+are in need for additional space and we have started planning for a

 The main campus Chofetz Chaim project has begun with the successful removal of the